wangliyao518/blog/_posts/2018-02-04-clean-code.md

 - blog
 - tutorial
 twitter_text: how to write clean python code.
 introduction: Welcome to CleanCode -- a website for developers who want to write good code.
 ---

 Clean code is well-designed, well-written software.
 Clean code communicates well to the external customer and the internal customer; that is, to users who wish to accomplish a task with it, and to developers who wish to develop, maintain, revise, enhance or just plain understand it.
 This site is here to convey experiences learned--to empower you to help others learn--and to provide a plethora of free libraries in several languages. [clean code website](http://cleancode.sourceforge.net/)

-> python clean code

-clean code **how to wirte python clean code**

-## Inline HTML elements

-HTML defines a long list of available inline tags, a complete list of which can be found on the [Mozilla Developer Network](https://developer.mozilla.org/en-US/docs/Web/HTML/Element).
+## open close

 - **To bold text**, use `<strong>`.
 - *To italicize text*, use `<em>`.